Actions of the Bluff, 1916: Ypres district

 Ypres is overlooked by Kemmel Hill to the south-west and from the east by low hills running south-west to north-east with Wytschaete (Wijtschate), Hill 60 to the east of Verbrandenmolen, Hooge, Polygon Wood and Passchendaele (Passendale).
 The high point of the ridge is at Wytschaete, 7000 yd from Ypres, while at Hollebeke the ridge is 4000 yd distant and recedes to 7000 yd at Polygon Wood.
 Wytschaete is about 150 ft above the plain; on the Ypres–Menin road at Hooge, the elevation is about 100 ft and 70 ft at Passchendaele.
 The rises are slight apart from the vicinity of Zonnebeke, which has a gradient of 1:33.
 From Hooge and to the east, the slope is 1:60 and near Hollebeke, it is 1:75; the heights are subtle but have the character of a saucer lip around Ypres.
 The main ridge has spurs sloping east and one is particularly noticeable at Wytschaete, which runs 2 mi south-east to Messines (Mesen) with a gentle slope to the east and a 1:10 decline to the west.
-Further south is the muddy valley of the Douve river, Ploegsteert Wood (Plugstreet to the British) and Hill 63.
+Further south is the muddy valley of the Douve River, Ploegsteert Wood (Plugstreet to the British) and Hill 63.
 West of Messines Ridge is the parallel Wulverghem (Spanbroekmolen) Spur; the Oosttaverne Spur, also parallel, is to the east.
 The general aspect south of Ypres is of low ridges and dips, gradually flattening to the north into a featureless plain.

 Possession of the higher ground to the south and east of Ypres gives ample scope for ground observation, enfilade fire and converging artillery bombardments.
 An occupier has the advantage of artillery deployments and the movement of reinforcements, supplies and stores being screened from view.
 The ridge had woods from Wytschaete to Zonnebeke, giving good cover, some being of notable size like Polygon Wood and those later named Battle Wood, Shrewsbury Forest and Sanctuary Wood.
 The woods usually had undergrowth but the fields in gaps between the woods were 800–1000 yd wide and devoid of cover.
 Roads in this area were usually unpaved, except for the main ones from Ypres, ribboned with occasional villages and houses.
-The lowland west of the ridge was a mixture of meadow and fields, with high hedgerows dotted with trees, cut by streams and ditches emptying into canals.
+The lowland west of the ridge was a mixture of meadows and fields, with high hedgerows dotted with trees, cut by streams and ditches emptying into canals.
 The main road to Ypres from Poperinge to Vlamertinge is in a defile, easily observed from the ridge.